What does a Graduate Assistant do?

 Responsibilities:

-- Conduct research or assist with ongoing research projects under the guidance of a faculty supervisor.
+- Conduct research under the guidance of faculty advisors, contributing to scholarly activities and publications.

 Qualifications